delabassee/odl2021-lab/step/serialization-filtering.md

 * The behavior of serialization depends on the "magic" methods and fields; `readObject`, `writeObject`, `readObjectNoData`, `readResolve`, `writeReplace`, `serialVersionUID`, and `serialPersistentFields`
 * Poor stream format that is not efficient, reusable, nor human-readable

-In this lab, we will see some short comings of serialization in Java, but more importantly how serialization filters address some of these concerns, and how Records addresses many of the remaining issues with serialization.
+In this lab, we will see some short comings of serialization in Java, but more importantly how serialization filters address some of these concerns, and how Records are coping with serialization.

 ## Serializing a Class